Didayolo/hsmusic/README.md

 Tags | Style, composer, title and many more (multilabels)

 ### Roadmap
-* Finish the data collection
+* Complete the data collection
-* Upload the database
+* Upload the database on a Cloud service
-* Documentation and library
+* Add documentation and library

 ##### Library
 * to_matrix : convert MIDI file into a binary matrix